Babitdor/Speech_Emotion_Recognition_Wav2Vec/README.md

 Metrics:
 Accuracy: Percentage of correctly predicted emotions.
 Results
 The model’s performance is evaluated on accuracy.
-Example results:

-Accuracy: 85.5%
-Precision: 84%
-Recall: 83%
-F1-Score: 83%

 # NOTE:
 The model in it's current state needs to be trained on more data.